 SoundCloud, headed up by co-founder and CEO Alexander Ljung (right), reportedly failed to win investor interest when trying to raise a fresh $100 million round last year and saw a proposed takeover by Spotify fall through, before clinching its debt package this March.
 This credit facility was earmarked to grow its 'technology and personnel resources ... while building a financially sustainable platform'.

 This was reportedly followed by an aggressive hiring policy, which was then reversed with its clearout this month.
 In some cases, new hires were laid off days into—or even days before—starting their new jobs.

-According to TechCrunch's report, SoundCloud did not stop its hiring or inform employees of the scale of restructuring needed earlier this year in order to avoid looking weak.
+Chance the Rapper to the rescue?According to TechCrunch's report, SoundCloud did not stop its hiring or inform employees of the scale of restructuring needed earlier this year in order to avoid looking weak.
 Yet kicking the can down the road has potentially made the fallout even worse.
 Its users are being quick to download their music from the website, amid fears that the company potentially folding could mean their creations go with it.
 In trying not to look vulnerable, SoundCloud appears to have developed a bank-like run on the content it hosts.

 There is still time left in SoundCloud’s story to rebound and regroup, with reports circulating at the moment that US artist Chance the Rapper is working on a deal to save the company.
 Tweets from the musician and company Friday afternoon indicated positive developments:

 Ljung followed up with a blog post titled "SoundCloud is here to stay" with more confident rhetoric but few details.

-"The music you love on SoundCloud isn’t going away, the music you shared or uploaded isn’t going away, because SoundCloud is not going away.
+An excerpt: "The music you love on SoundCloud isn’t going away, the music you shared or uploaded isn’t going away, because SoundCloud is not going away.
 Not in 50 days, not in 80 days or anytime in the foreseeable future.
 Your music is safe."

 However SoundCloud's troubles so far in 2017 should serve as a warning; startups are raising more debt rounds than ever before, and need to be cognizant of the risks that this involves.
 Otherwise, they could find that the music will stop very abruptly.